 Whether your children are still toddlers and preschoolers, or if you have decided to homeschool, there are many ways that you can create at home the conditions that ignite natural learning.
 By reimagining the ordinary spaces of our homes as extraordinary resources for early childhood learning, we can foster a home learning environment that sparks curiosity, engages children naturally in discovery of their world, and cultivates a more peaceful home life.

-Here are 10 ideas for re-envisioning your home as a powerful place for natural learning.
+Here are the top 10 benefits of homeschooling plus plenty of ideas for re-envisioning your home as a powerful place for natural learning.

 You are a facilitator of freedom, a protector of the conditions of natural childhood learning.
 You simply listen, and watch, and then you help to gather or find resources that help your child to learn naturally as he is innately designed to do.
 You bridge the gap between your child’s nascent interests and ideas and the vast world around him.